As usual, with half my brain tied behind my back, just to make it fair.

 He never forced me out of it because I had quit everything else prior to that.

-I was a boy scout, I was a tenderfoot for a year in the boys got all you got to do is join to be a tenderfoot.
+And the boy scout, all you got to do is join to be a tenderfoot.

 I got nothing done.

-I quit everything, except baseball, little league and minor league baseball.
+I quit everything except baseball, little league and minor league baseball.

-But that that was just voc uh avocational stuff.
+But that was just avocational stuff.

-Uh so he he never pulled me out of radio, but they were constantly worried.
+So he never pulled me out of radio, but they were constantly worried.

 Where is playing Donnie Osmond records going to lead our son?